 Read on to discover a list of online poker etiquette fails and how to avoid them.

 Nobody enjoys it when they find themselves on a persistent losing streak, but nobody likes a sore loser either!
-Make an effort to always be respectful when playing real poker online, even if someone else says something rude to you.
+Make an effort always to be respectful when playing real poker online, even if someone else says something rude to you.
 You’ll find that most online poker sites have rules in place in this regard, banning hate speech and discriminatory comments.
 Remember to always read through the rules of the casino thoroughly when signing up, not only so you know what to avoid but also so that you know exactly what your rights are.

 If you’re still a beginner, you might need a little more time to make a calculated decision when playing live poker online.
 Obviously, it’s never a good idea to rush and make a choice that you’ll later regret.
 But taking an unreasonably long time to play every time your turn rolls around is bound to irritate the other players involved in the online poker tournament.
 As such, it’s a good idea to practice your skills and decision-making abilities with video poker online (where you play against the computer) until you’re truly confident in your poker prowess!
 Only then will it be time to move on to playing against real people.